 In its essence, no. Men and women’s skin has the same biological structure and they both react to the environment in the same way.
 Extreme temperatures, for example, dry out both men and women’s skin alike.

-There is a difference, however, with a man’s facial skin.
+However, according to the experts at Danny Jelaca hair salon, there is a difference in men’s facial skin.
 This isn’t due to the skin itself, but because of his facial hair.
 The thick and wiry hairs affect the skin, often irritating it, and if he shaves, it’s routinely being damaged.
 Whether your partner has a beard or is clean-shaven he needs to look after his skin.

 If your partner is clean-shaven, then his skin will be suffering from frequent abrasion.
 Razor blades have to be sharp in order to effectively remove hair and stubble, but it means they also scrape away the top layer of skin.
 While gently exfoliating your face is a good thing to do a couple of times a week, razors aren’t gentle and remove the skin’s natural protection.